UbuntuBudgie/budgie-desktop-environment/README.md

 Branches are used for latest stable Ubuntu

-At the time of writing all versions of xenial can be found in 16.04
+At the time of writing all versions of xenial can be found in 16.04 At the time of writing yakkety can be found in yakkety-pocillo